 “What, why not?”

 She had a point.
 But, even a year later, I still can’t get those woven baskets out of my head.
 Here is the thing.
 When I travel, I often borrow and bring back home ideas, traditions, and customs for my life in the U.S. In my view, this is what travel is for: to find something unique and interesting in a foreign land and enjoy it at home.
 For example, after visiting the Netherlands, and observing an obsessive flower culture there, I make sure to regularly decorate my condo with fresh flowers as they always brighten up the room and create a joyous mood.
-Or if I need to stay awake late at night to finish a project for work, I brew Argentinian mate and sip it from a gourd that I bought in Buenos Aires.
+Or if I need to stay awake late at night to finish a work project, I brew Argentinian mate and sip it from a gourd that I bought in Buenos Aires.
 Shopping for groceries with a cute woven basket may not be very practical but it would certainly have reminded me of that Saturday market in Bayeux and my affinity for everything French.

 As we were ready to leave the market, Julia had a proposition.